- This page, AP 612: Interest and Penalties, is offered by

 Failure to file a partnership return may result in a penalty of $5 for every day the partnership fails to file.
 See G.L. c.
 62C, § 34.

-A promoter who fails to file a required report will be liable for a penalty of $5 for every day for which the report is not filed.
+A promoter, including but not limited to a trade show or flea market promoter,who fails to file a required report will be liable for a penalty of $5 for every day for which the report is not filed.
 See G.L. c.
 62C, § 34.

 The Commissioner may impose a penalty of up to $100 for each failure to file returns, transfer data, or pay electronically as required by the Department.
 See G.L. c.
 62C, § 33(g), TIR 04-12, TIR 16-9, DD 09-08 and DD 09-09.